 In the early 1990s, Khan left the United States for London to raise her two children.
 Her daughter Milini was born in 1973 and her son Damien was born in 1979.
 While there, she branched out into acting, appearing as Sister Carrie in the musical "Mama, I Want to Sing."
 Near the end of the decade, she established the Chaka Khan Foundation, which provides education programs to at-risk children and helps low-income families with autistic children.

-All American Speakers is a speakers bureau and booking agency providing information on booking Chaka Khan for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Chaka Khan speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Chaka Khan for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Chaka Khan speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Chaka Khan, an inspirational motivational speaker. bio for Chaka Khan agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Chaka Khan